gran4/AI-InvestiBot/README.md

 The following features are planned to be added in the future:

-- 60% accuracy rate on data not trained on.
+- [] Achieving a 60% accuracy rate on previously untrained data.
-- Easy way to add many models using call backs
+- [x] Easy way to add many models using call backs
-- Reach Library standards such as:
+- [ ] Reach Library standards such as:
-  [] Bug Fixes
+  - [ ] Bug Fixes
-  [] More Documentation
+  - [ ] More Documentation
-  [] More Flexability
+  - [ ] More Flexibility
-  [x] A better name
+  - [x] A better name

 ## NO Considerations currently under debate